Complete Your Final Order

 • You or your spouse currently live in Lorain County and have lived there for at least 90 days.

-• You have lived in Ohio for at least six months.
+• You have lived in Ohio for at least 6 months.

 • If you or your spouse are pregnant, you can't finalize the divorce until the baby is born.